silasrajtr/gen-ui-demo/README.md

 ✅ Get your LinkedIn and other profiles active and engaging.

 ✅ Start applying consistently—momentum is key.
 ```

 Sometimes chatbots do ask things back.
 But then we have to type the response again to guide them.

-This is *token intensive* and *time consuming.*
+> This is *token intensive* and *time consuming.*

 My approach is a little different.

 Instead of wasting cycles, I make the agent check for ambiguity in user inputs and trigger an `interactiveQuestionTool`.
 This tool generates a question with multiple options and sends it to the front-end.

-The front-end then shows it as a quiz-like interactive UI component 📝 where the user just clicks instead of typing.
+The front-end then shows it as a quiz-like interactive UI component where the user just clicks instead of typing.

 This way, it’s faster, cheaper, and way more intuitive.
 That’s the whole idea of Generative UI powered by AI SDK.

+**TL;DR**

+Instead of forcing chatbots to guess or making users type long clarifications, this project makes the bot detect ambiguity and auto-generate multiple-choice style questions.
+The user just clicks → faster, cheaper, and more natural.
+That’s Generative UI with AI SDK.

+**NOTE:**

+There's a room for improvement on my working demo and I'm working on it. like:
+- Total UI.
+Everything!.
+- Multiple options selection.
+- Include a free-text field below the choices in case none of them feel relatable to the user.

 ## Learn More